dianalee-web/ssf-classes/README.md

 $ tsc <filename>.ts
 ```

-This will conver your code into javascript and create a javascript file with the same name.
+This will convert your code into javascript and create a javascript file with the same name.
 To run your javascript file use the following code:

 ```